ovinc/prevo/README.md

             """
             pass

+    # For the pressure recording, one might want to also control the averaging
+    # of the data in real time.
+In this case, a ControlledProperty object needs
+    # to be defined with the attribute of the recording to be controlled,
+    # a readable representation of the property, and shorctut commands to
+    # interact with the property in the CLI

+    averaging = ControlledProperty(attribute='sensor.avg',
+                                   readable='Averaging',
+                                   commands=('avg',))

     class RecordingP(RecordingBase):
         """Recording pressure data periodically"""

         def __init__(self):
+            """By default, the time interval and the active status (on/off) of the recording are controlled.
+Here we can also add control of the averaging in real time"""

             super().__init__(Sensor=PressureSensor,
+                             ctrl_ppties=(averaging,),
                              dt=1)  # by default, record every second self.file = 'Pressure.txt'
-            # Here we can also control the averaging in real time
-            self.controlled_properties = 'timer.interval', 'sensor.avg'

         def init_file(self, file):
             """same as above"""